Bowling Green Massacre: Kellyanne Conway’s Terrorist Attack That Never Happened

-Kellyanne Conway was on Hardball With Chris Matthews on MSNBC on Thursday evening and she referenced a terrorist attack she called the “Bowling Green Massacre” in justification for Donald Trump’s immigration ban against seven Muslim-majority countries, stating that Barack Obama enacted a similar ban while he was President as a result of that massacre.
+Kellyanne Conway was on Hardball With Chris Matthews on MSNBC on Thursday evening and she referenced a terrorist attack she called the “Bowling Green Massacre” in justification for Donald Trump’s immigration ban against seven Muslim-majority countries, stating that Barack Obama enacted a similar ban while he was president as a result of that massacre.
 The problem with this is that there was never a “Bowling Green massacre.”
 According to The Daily Beast, Conway spoke of the “Bowling Green massacre” as if the media refused to cover the event.

 “I bet it’s brand new information to people that President Obama had a six-month ban on the Iraqi refugee program after two Iraqis came here to this country, were radicalized and they were the masterminds behind the Bowling Green massacre,” Conway said.
 “Most people don’t know that because it didn’t get covered.”